Skip to content

 Services can be configured with one of three scopes:

-• private: Only the service owner can access the service
+• private: Only the service owner can fetch tiles from the service

-• restricted: Any authenticated user can access, with optional user-specific restrictions
+• restricted: Any authenticated user can fetch tiles, with optional user-specific restrictions

 Configuration